actgardner/actgardner.github.io/_posts/2016-03-31-goavro-generator.markdown

         someRecord.Set("BytesField", []byte{1, 2, 3, 4})
 ```

-A microbenchmark shows this takes about 4400ns per record to set the fields and encode it into a `byte.Buffer`.
+A microbenchmark on my laptop takes about 4400ns per record to set the fields and encode it into a `bytes.Buffer`.

 By way of comparison, I've been working on a project - [gogen-avro](https://github.com/alanctgardner/gogen-avro) - which generates Go structs and codecs from an Avro schema.
 For the above schema, it generates the following: